GULibrarySandbox/data-vis-basics/content/5-voyant.md

-with your data set, change the visualisation; using the corpus tools menu change the visualisation to 'Steam graph' now export this using the export visualisation function, export the graph as an SNG, copy the visualisation and paste the image into a word doc finally, again using the export function, export the bibliographic reference.
+with your data set, change the visualisation; using the corpus tools menu change the visualisation to 'Steam graph' now export this using the export visualisation function, export the graph as an SNG, copy the visualisation and paste the image into a word doc finally, again using the export function, export the bibliographic reference.{% endcapture %}{% include card.md header="Activity: Export and Cite your data" text=text %}

-{% endcapture %}
-{% include card.md header="Export and Cite your data" text=text %}

 ## Voyant in practice- Articles citing Voyant Tools
 To see how reserachers are using Voyant in their studies take a look at the following articles;

-Stephanie Posthumus & Stéfan Sinclair(2014) Reading environment(s): digital humanities meets eco-criticism, Green Letters,18:3,254-273,DOI: 10.1080/14688417.2014.966737  (access via Griffith Library here)
+- Stephanie Posthumus & Stéfan Sinclair(2014) Reading environment(s): digital humanities meets eco-criticism, Green Letters,18:3,254-273,DOI: 10.1080/14688417.2014.966737  (access via Griffith Library here)
-Rambsy, K. (2016).
+- Rambsy, K. (2016).
 Text-Mining Short Fiction by Zora Neale Hurston and Richard Wright using Voyant Tools.
 CLA Journal, 59(3), 251-258.
 Retrieved June 16, 2020, from www.jstor.org/stable/44325917 (access via Griffith Library here)

-{% include button.md text="back to main" link="https://griffithunilibrary.github.io/data-vis-basics/" color="info" %}

 <p align="center">